How To Stencil - Floors

 Our stencils are flexible enough to bend into the edges of your floor.
 Tape one side of your stencil to the wall, then hold the other side in your hand and push the stencil into the edge.
 We have taken time to test 190 and 250 micron Mylar, and the 190 that we now use will bend easily into the edge of your floor.
 Use your other hand to paint over the stencil.
 To achieve a clean edge use masking tape.
 Stencil up to and onto the tape.
 When you remove the tape, voila, a lovely clean finished edge!

 You may need to cut your stencil if you have some awkward areas to stencil, try to use the quarter tile that’s included if you can.
-There is 2 for 1 offer running on our Tile Stencils at the moment, so you will have a spare tile to cut up if you can’t use your little quarter piece.
+If you buy 2 stencils you will have a spare tile to cut up if you can’t use your little quarter piece.

 SEALING YOUR FLOOR

 To make sure your new beautifully tiled floor is durable, use at least 4-5 coats of sealant.
 Lightly sanding in-between each coat will increase the durability.
 If your floor space gets a lot of traffic, we recommend you add a couple of extra coats on top of that.
 This may seem like a lot, but let’s be honest, you do not want to see that beautiful paint work damaged!
 Definitely worth the effort, we promise.

 Clean your stencil by soaking in warm soapy water.
 If you have used chalk paint or water based emulsion this should easily rub off.
 You shouldn’t need to scrub your stencil clean.
 However, if you have used oil based paint, the appropriate method to remove this paint could potentially cause damage to your stencil.
 Try to avoid scrubbing any delicate areas as the stencil may break.